microsoftgraph/aspnetcore-webhooks-sample/README.md

 ## Configure and run the sample

+1. Follow these [instructions](https://docs.microsoft.com/en-us/aspnet/core/signalr/javascript-client?view=aspnetcore-2.2) to install the ASP.NET Core SignalR Javascript client package into the app.
 1. Expose a public HTTPS notification endpoint.
 It can run on a service such as Microsoft Azure, or you can create a proxy web server by [using ngrok](#ngrok) or a similar tool.

 1. Open the **GraphWebhooks-Core.sln** sample file in Visual Studio 2017.

 1. In Solution Explorer, open the **appsettings.json** file in the root directory of the project.

    - For the **NotificationUrl** key, replace *ENTER_YOUR_URL* with the HTTPS URL.
 Keep the */notification/listen* portion.

    If you're using ngrok, use the HTTPS URL that you copied.
 The value will look something like this: